vrienstudios/DiscordCommandLine/README.md

-# DiscordCommandLine
+# DiscordCommandLine - DSC - (WIP)
-A command line version of discord for Windows
+A command line version of Discord for Windows